amoilanen/sniffr/README.md

 ## Other libraries

-Some libraries provide only browser information and not the OS information like _jQuery_ are plugins for other libraries that you may not use like _Detectizr_ or require some server-side code.
+Some libraries like _jQuery_ provide only browser information and not the OS information.
+Others like _Detectizr_ are plugins for yet another libraries that you may not use.
+Yet others require some server-side code.

-_Sniffr_ provides simple and symmetric API, does not require the server part, is tiny, fast and easily extensible.
+_Sniffr_ provides simple and symmetric API, does not depend on other libraries, does not require the server part, is tiny, fast and easily extensible.